Thomas-Fernandes/GTFR-CG/README.md

 - By default, the application runs locally on ports [**8000**](http://localhost:8000) (back) and [**4242**](http://localhost:4242) (front).
   - The API's documentation can be accessed @ [**http://localhost:8000/docs**](http://localhost:8000/docs).
-- The application features 6 major pages:
+- The application features 6 major pages to date:
   - [x] **Home**: the main page, where your statistics are displayed and you can navigate to **Artwork Generation** and **Lyrics**.
   - [x] **Tests** : the unit tests page, to check the application's integrity.
   - [x] **Artwork Generation**: the page where you can generate artwork from a local file or an iTunes search.